Unsupervised Unlearning of Concept Drift with Autoencoders: Experiments

 \subsubsection{Digits}

-We use the first five digits (i.e. 0-4) from~\cite{ocr} as a data set and build a digit classifier (this is the downstream task $m(\cdot)$) by using logistic regression.
+We use the first five digits (i.e. 0-4) from~\cite{ocr} as a data set and build a digit classifier (this is the \textit{single} downstream model $m(\cdot)$) by using logistic regression.
 We introduce concept drift in the test data by setting all pixels in the upper half of the image to zero -- see Fig.~\ref{fig:digits} for an illustration.
-We use a $10$-fold cross validation to get statistically meaningful results.
+We use a $10$-fold cross-validation to get statistically meaningful results.
+For a comparison, we also completely retrain the classifier using a labeled training set -- by this estimate how well a supervised drift adaptation could be, assuming labeled would be available.